pranavdeepak13/FoodieSpot/README.md

 # FoodieSpot AI - Restaurant Reservation System

-A conversational AI system for restaurant reservations and recommendations built with FastAPI and Streamlit.
+A conversational AI system for restaurant reservations and recommendations built with FastAPI and Streamlit built for SarvamAI technical interview round

 ## Architecture